adlnet-archive/LR-Wordpress-Plugin/README.md

 0. Add the `LR Interface Search Bar` widget to a sidebar (will appear as a search box on your live site).
 0. Configure the `LR Interface Search Bar` widget
   * `Search placeholder` is optional and is displayed whenever the search bar is empty
-  * `Results` is mandatory and will determine where the search results are displayed (refer to step 6)
+  * `Results` is mandatory and will determine where the search results are displayed
   * `Search Method` is also mandatory and is set to `Indexed Search` by defualt.
 Slice is also an option
 0. To-do...